Commercial Build-outs & Renovations

 Atlanta Commercial Build-Outs & Renovations

 Whether you are looking to build out or renovate an office space, build a new store, or build a new commercial building, Glazer Design & Construction, an Atlanta Commercial Contractor, can help you with all of your construction needs.
 With an extensive background in commercial construction and renovations, Glazer Design & Construction can help turn your dream business into reality!

 We’ve been helping businesses create the ideal commercial space since 1998.
 Our services include:

 - Tenant build-outs

 - Shopping center remodeling

-Five Things To Keep In Mind For Commercial Renovations and Build-Outs
+Five Items To Keep In Mind For Commercial Renovations & Build-Outs

 Before beginning construction you need to ensure that your renovation or build out complies with the local zoning ordinances.
 IF not, and your construction is not in compliance, you will be forced to seek a variance from the zoning board.
 Get turned down on your variance request and you’ve wasted time and money.